ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### SUCCESS RATE

 Not every hire is going to be a home run for your company.
-Some will be leveled incorrectly, some won t be a culture fit, and others will be fired or quit in the first year.
-Especially as you scale an interview process, you need to measure how many hires are successful. is is one of the few opportunities as a technical leader where you can calculate clear, consistent, and indicative metrics, so take advantage and ensure your process is top notch.
+Some will be leveled incorrectly, some won't be a culture fit, and others will be fired or quit in the first year.
+Especially as you scale an interview process, you need to measure how many hires are successful.
+This is one of the few opportunities as a technical leader where you can calculate clear, consistent, and indicative metrics, so take advantage and ensure your process is top notch.
 Consider tracking time to hire (from posting a job description until a new hire start date), overall employee retention, new hire attrition (or down-leveling), as well as how many new hires are promoted in their first two years.

 As Andy Grove discusses in *High Output Management*, even a world- class interview process is successful only about 70 percent of the time.
 Fundamentally, there are many risks in hiring: you're trying to predict how someone will perform forty hours a week, week in and week out, based on just a few conversations and data points gathered in an interview process.